Archie Manning: College career

-Manning attended the University of Mississippi in Oxford and was the starting quarterback at Ole Miss for three years.
-In the first national prime time broadcast of a college football game (on ABC, October 4, 1969), Manning threw 436 yards and three touchdowns, also rushing for 104 yards, in a 33–32 loss to Alabama.
+Manning attended the University of Mississippi in Oxford and was the starting quarterback at Ole Miss for three years under legendary head coach Johnny Vaught.
+In one of the first national prime time broadcasts of a college football game (on ABC, October 4, 1969), Manning threw for 436 yards and three touchdowns, also rushing for 104 yards, in a 33–32 loss to Alabama.
+His performance set Southeastern Conference (SEC) records for passing yards, completions and total offense, with the total offense record standing for 43 years before being broken by Johnny Manziel in 2012.

-During Manning's last two seasons at the University of Mississippi, the Rebels had a record of 15–7.
+During Manning's last two seasons at Ole Miss, the Rebels had a record of 15–7.
 In his college career, he threw 4,753 yards and 31 touchdowns (despite 40 interceptions) and ran for 823 yards.
 He scored 14 touchdowns in 1969.
 In both 1969 and 1970, he was named to the All-SEC team and his No. 18 jersey was retired by Ole Miss.
-In 1969, Manning was Mississippi Sportsman of the Year and recipient of the Nashville Banner Trophy as Most Valuable Player in the Southeastern Conference in addition to winning the Walter Camp Memorial Trophy.
+In 1969, Manning was Mississippi Sportsman of the Year and recipient of the Nashville Banner Trophy as Most Valuable Player in the Southeastern Conference (SEC) in addition to winning the Walter Camp Memorial Trophy.
 He was fourth in the Heisman Trophy voting in 1969 and third in 1970.
 He was also inducted into Omicron Delta Kappa in 1970 at Mississippi.

 Manning was inducted to the College Football Hall of Fame in 1989.
-Manning's legacy is honored to this day on the campus of Ole Miss where the speed limit is 18 miles per hour in honor of Manning's jersey number.
-During his time at Ole Miss, Manning was a member of Sigma Nu fraternity.
-He was named Southeastern Conference Quarterback of the Quarter Century (1950–75) by several publications.
+He was honored as the inaugural inductee into the Gator Bowl Hall of Fame in 1989 and the Sugar Bowl Hall of Fame in 2017.
+He was also inducted into the University's Hall of Fame in 1971 and M-Club Hall of Fame in 1991.
+Manning's legacy is honored on the Ole Miss campus, where the speed limit is 18 miles per hour in honor of Manning's jersey number which is retired by the Rebels.
+During his time at Ole Miss, Manning was a member of Sigma Nu fraternity and was inducted into their Hall of Fame in 1998.
+He was named SEC Quarterback of the Quarter Century (1950–75) by several publications.